MarineRoboticsGroup/moos_formation_path/README.md

 additional help.

 #=============================================================================
-# Environment variables
+# Eigen-3.4.0
 #=============================================================================
-The moos-ivp-extend binaries files should be added to your path to allow them to be launched from pAntler.
+In order to add Eigen to the compiler's path, run the following command:

-In order for generated IvP Behaviors to be recognized by the IvP Helm, you should add the library directory to the "IVP_BEHAVIOR_DIRS" environment variable.
+$ sudo ln -s /usr/local/include ~[YOUR PATH TO THIS REPOSITORY]/moos_formation_path/eigen-3.4.0/Eigen And also add the following line to ~/.bashrc and source before proceeding: export CPLUS_INCLUDE_PATH=$CPLUS_INCLUDE_PATH$ :~/[YOUR PATH TO THIS REPOSITORY]/moos_formation_path/eigen-3.4.0

 ##############################################################################
 #                               END of README